|Department||Office of the Attorney General|

 All applicants must agree in writing to complete, and satisfactorily pass, a thorough background investigation by the Office of Attorney General.

-The Oklahoma Office of Attorney General is an equal employment employer.
-All individuals are welcome to seek employment with the Oklahoma Office of Attorney General regardless of race, sex, color, age, national origin, genetic information, religion, or disability, so long as the disability does not render the person unable to perform the essential functions of the position for which employed with or without a reasonable accommodation.
-All employees of the Oklahoma Office of Attorney General are “at will” employees.
+The Office of Oklahoma Attorney General is an Equal Employment Opportunity Employer.
+It is the policy of the Office of Oklahoma Attorney General to not discriminate against or deny equal employment opportunity to any applicant or employee on the grounds of race, sex, color, age, national origin, creed, political affiliation, religion, genetic information, or disability, so long as the disability does not render the person unable to do the work for which employed.
+Applicants will not be discriminated against before or during their employment.
+All employees of the Oklahoma Attorney General's Office are “at will” employees.

 Veteran's Preference Points apply only for initial appointment in the Classified Service.